huwg59/hw_slicekit_system/module_XA-SK-ETH100/doc/overview.rst

-Slice Card Overview
+sliceCARD Overview
 ===================

-Pack Contents
+Pack contents
 -------------

-   * One XA-SK-ETH100 Slice Card
+   * One XA-SK-ETH100 sliceCARD

 Features
 --------

-   * One SMSC LAN8710A-EZK 10/100 Ethernet Phy providing 10/100 Ethernet in conjunction with xSOFTip ethernet Mac components
+   * One SMSC LAN8710A-EZK 10/100 Ethernet PHY providing 10/100 Ethernet in conjunction with xSOFTip Ethernet Mac components
    * SMI management interface
    * Magnetics, data LED as standard
-   * Can be used in any Slicekit slot
+   * Can be used in any sliceKIT slot
-   * Use multiple ETH100 slices to create systems with multiple ethernet ports
+   * Use multiple ETH100 slices to create systems with multiple Ethernet ports